soniitsa/shopping-plaza/README.md

-# User Experience (UX)

-# Project Goals
+# Project Goal
-# The goal of this project is to create an online bussiness store called Shopping Plaza, where people around the world can easily purchase clothing with ease.
+The goal of this project is to create an online bussiness store called Shopping Plaza, where people around the world can easily purchase clothing with ease.

-# User Stories
+## User Stories
-# First Time Visitor Goals
+ First Time Visitor Goals
- As a first time visitor, I want to understand the main purpose of the site 2 As a first time visitor, I want to be able to easily navigate through the site 3 As a first time visitor, I want to be able to search for products specifically
+ As a first time visitor, I want to understand the main purpose of the site As a first time visitor, I want to be able to easily navigate through the site As a first time visitor, I want to be able to search for products specifically

-Registered User Goals
+### Registered User Goals
-1 As a registered user, I want to be able to easily login and logout of my account 2 As a registered user, I want to be able to see my order informations.
+ As a registered user, I want to be able to easily login and logout of my account As a registered user, I want to be able to see my order informations.

-Site Owner Goals
+# Site Owner Goals
 1 As a site owner, I want to provide the user with information about the purpose of the site 2 As a site owner, I want to include a navigation bar to allow users to easily navigate to other pages on the site 3 As a site owner, I want all visitors and registered users to be able to easily contact me through email or social media platforms